 12 Excellent Free Tools for Monitoring Your Site’s Uptime

 A website or web application’s high availability is very crucial; users who constantly encounter problems accessing the content of a site will not likely come back.
-For web applications – poor uptimes means users won’t be confident about your product: if they constantly experience issues with your apps’s availability, they will likely look for another solution that isn’t as problematic.
+For web applications – poor uptimes mean users won’t be confident about your product: if they constantly experience issues with your apps’ availability, they will likely look for another solution that isn’t as problematic.

 Sites24x7 is a simple website-monitoring tool for keeping track of your website or web application’s availability.
 It tests your uptime in several global locations such as Singapore, the Netherlands, and New Jersey so that you can be assured that your website is being served in major regions of the world at optimal page load times.

-Are My Sites Up? is a straightforward free web tool for being alerted when your websites are down.
+Are My Sites Up? is a straightforward free website monitoring software tool for being alerted when your websites are down.
 With Are My Sites Up?, you can monitor up to five different websites, receive email and text message alerts so that you have constant awareness of your sites’ uptime, and checks performed 25 times a day.

 Update: mon.itor.us has merged with Monitis.

 Montastic is a free, quick, and easy-to-use tool for keeping constant knowledge of your websites’ availability.
 Developed by Metadot, Montastic sends you warnings whenever your site crashes (and when it comes back up) through email, RSS, or their Windows and Mac widget.
 Montastic lets you monitor up to 100 sites per account, supports monitoring for HTTP and HTTP Secure connections, and has a simple and elegant end-user interface.

 ServerMojo is a simple-to-use service for supervising your web server’s uptime.
 It alerts you via IM, Twitter, and email when your site is unavailable.
 ServerMojo permits you to monitor one site at one-hour intervals.